We present additional results complementing the main paper. In particular, we show interactive relighting results,

 Increasing the latent mask weight makes the dominant shadow darker.

-Move the mouse vertically to adjust the latent mask weight, and horizontally to adjust the light azimuth angle.
+Move the mouse vertically to adjust the latent mask weight, and horizontally to adjust the light

 The current light azimuth angle is 0°.